Ananas comosus (Pineapple Plant) complete guide

 Use a balanced, slow-release fertiliser every couple of months to keep your Ananas comosus growing lush and beautiful.

-Troubleshooting Pests, Diseases, & Common Problems:
+Troubleshooting Pests, Diseases, & Common Problems

 Ananas comosus can suffer from powdery mildew and scale insects.
 If you notice any of these signs, treat them with an appropriate chemical or organic pesticide.

-Ananas comosus is easily propagated by taking a cutting from the mother plant and placing it in moist potting mix.
+Ananas comosus is easily propagated by taking a cutting from the mother plant and placing it in a moist potting mix.
 Be sure to keep the cutting warm and moist until it has rooted.

 Final Thoughts